VeruGHub/easyclimate/README.md

 coverage](https://codecov.io/gh/VeruGHub/easyclimate/branch/master/graph/badge.svg)](https://codecov.io/gh/VeruGHub/easyclimate?branch=master)
 <!-- badges: end -->

-Easily get high-resolution (1 km) daily climate data (precipitation, minimum and maximum temperatures) across Europe from 1950 to 2017, from the European climatic database hosted at
+Get high-resolution (1 km) daily climate data (precipitation, minimum and maximum temperatures) for Europe from the European climatic database hosted at <ftp://palantir.boku.ac.at/Public/ClimateData/>.
+Data are available from 1950 to 2017.
-<ftp://palantir.boku.ac.at/Public/ClimateData/>.

 This climatic dataset was originally built by [A. Moreno & H.
 Hasenauer](https://doi.org/10.1002/joc.4436) and further developed by W.